Skewness-Robust Causal Discovery in Location-Scale Noise Models: Parameter Estimation

-\paragraph{Optimization Approach} The main steps of our estimation approach are summarized in \Cref{alg:algorithm}.
-Instead of directly using an ECM algorithm, assuming for now we have fixed values for $\alpha$ and $\kappa$, we heuristically optimize the penalized likelihood using the covariance matrix adaptation evolution strategy (CMA-ES).
+\textbf{Optimization Approach}~~~The main steps of our estimation approach are summarized in \Cref{alg:algorithm}.
+Instead of directly using an ECM algorithm, assuming for now we have fixed values for $\boldsymbol{\alpha}$ and $\boldsymbol{\kappa}$, we heuristically optimize the penalized log-likelihood using the covariance matrix adaptation evolution strategy (CMA-ES).
 The CMA-ES is an evolutionary optimization algorithm for non-linear, non-convex functions~\cite{CMA1, CMA2}.
 Since it is stochastic, we use multiple starting values for $\boldsymbol{\theta}$ and submit the best result to an ECM algorithm to refine the obtained heuristic solution (lines 2--3).
-In Appendix \ref{sec:App:experiments}, we show how the ECM algorithm improves upon the performance achieved by the initial heuristic solution in the causal discovery task on our synthetic data, demonstrating the necessity of refinement.
-Since the described approach requires fixed penalty parameters, we precede it with a Bayesian optimization step (line 1) to find adequate values for $\alpha$ and $\kappa$.
+In Appendix~\ref{sec:App:experiments}, we show how the ECM algorithm improves upon the performance achieved by the initial heuristic solution in the bivariate causal discovery task on our synthetic data, demonstrating the necessity of refinement.
+Since the described approach requires fixed penalty parameters, we precede it with a Bayesian optimization step (line 1) to find adequate values for $\boldsymbol{\alpha}$ and $\boldsymbol{\kappa}$.
+We refer to Appendix \ref{sec:App:experiments} for more details on implementation and hyperparameter settings used in our experiments (\cref{sec:experiments}).